hristo-stefanov/MiniRxDemo/README.md

 This Android app is a demo and is not intended for actual use.
 It demos using RxJava in all layers of the app.

-The only screen of the app lists the 10 first posts from the fake JSONPlaceholder API.
-In order to display the username along each post, request chaining is used.
+## Features

-Refreshing the list of posts from the remote data source is demonstrated too.
+* Displays a list of mock posts from the JSONPlaceholder API
+* Offline mode (with a local DB)
+* Auto-refreshes local data
+* Swipe-to-refresh gesture refreshes local data

 ## Opening the project in Android Studio